 Your organisation likely undergoes a number of assessments and certifications.
-And a lot of these traditional assessments are based on reviewing your business according to a specific framework.
+And a lot of these traditional assessments are based on reviewing your business according to a specific cyber-security based framework.
 Those based on cyber security (Cyber Essentials, ISO 27001) require a lot of box ticking and getting ducks into a row.
 Yes, they’re important to meet regulations, but unless you’re working with a specialised security partner, these assessments rarely take a holistic view of your organisation.

-It’s important to remember being compliant doesn’t mean you’re secure.
+Indeed these frameworks are an ideal place to start, but it’s important to remember being compliant doesn’t mean you’re secure.
 Compliance helps solidify the foundation for a successful cyber security strategy and helps mitigate risk, but it doesn’t automatically equate to protection.

 In addition, with the rate at which the threat landscape (and the threats themselves) are developing, annual assessments aren’t enough; you need to ensure your organisation is protected from threats as they develop.